christianbundy/drewdevault.com/content/blog/Microsoft-plays-their-hand.md

 throwing the baby out with the bathwater, we've [built interactive tutorials][2], [designed better mailing lists][3], [built web interfaces for patch submission][4], [implemented CI for emails][5] and [sent improvements to git upstream][6].
+I wrote [an entire mail client which makes it easier to use these tools][7].
 We're planning on web-based review interface, too.
 The result is a UX which provides a similar experience to GitHub, but without disrupting the established open ecosystem.